Salary Range: $9,584 - $10,417 per month

 - Identify and explain budget variances and provide recommendations accordingly.

 - Ensure timeliness and accuracy of financial and management reporting data for the Board, organizational leaders, University offices, and donors.

 - Main point of contact as the financial steward between IHME, UW Central Finance Offices, Donors and Sponsors.
 Interpret policies and regulations concerning the Institute’s financial activities, ensuring compliance with the University’s policies and procedures as well as guidelines from the federal government, state, and other research project sponsors.

 - Update and develop IHME policies, procedures, and guidelines for IHME-wide financial processes.

-- Oversee the continuous improvement of financial processes and systems to meet the evolving needs of the organization to achieve best practices and optimal output.
+- In concert with the Financial Reporting Manager, oversee the continuous improvement of financial processes and systems to meet the evolving needs of the organization to achieve best practices and optimal output.

-- Bachelor’s degree in accounting, finance, business administration, and five years’ relevant experience or equivalent combination of education and experience.
+- Bachelor’s degree in accounting, finance, business administration, or related field and five years’ relevant experience or equivalent combination of education and experience.

 - Three years’ project management experience, including demonstrated ability to think independently, to be flexible and to juggle multiple priorities.